The Morning After The Day Before

 Did you remember to record some brief notes about each lead you spoke with at the show?
 These notes are very valuable - they spark your memory, allow you to personalize your follow-up strategies, and show your prospects that you were listening carefully to their needs.
 For instance, some leads wish to be contacted in a particular manner, or request specific information from you.
 Potential clients will be pleased to see that you mailed them a catalogue, or contacted them only by phone, as per their explicit instructions.
 Listening carefully to your qualified leads will help turn prospects into customers.

 Time is of the essence.
 Don’t let a hot lead grow cold because too much time has passed.
 The longer you wait, the less likely you will be remembered, and your competition will beat you to the punch.
 Upon their return to the office, your sales staff should ignore emails and other distractions, and instead focus solely on implementing your trade show follow-up plan.
 Not next week, or next month, but the next day.
 Evaluate the success of your targeted follow-up plan by tracking the number of sales generated over a fixed length of time.

 You will have to juggle volumes of contact information.
 Prospects must be efficiently sorted.
 And leads must be pursued swiftly and with perseverance.
 But by taking action the morning after the day before, you can greatly increase your company’s customer base and justify your trade show investment.

 Want a more profitable trade show?

 Take the first step to dramatically improved trade show results.
-Request a Trade Show Tune Up today.
+Grab a free copy of our 17 page Profitable Trade Shows Guide today.